microsoft/aroworkshop/_entries/04-04 cloud_native_ide.md

 parent-id: lab-cicd
 ---

-To provide your development team a cloud native experience, you can leverge the power of cloud native IDE.
+To provide your development team a cloud native experience, you can leverge the power of a cloud native integrated development environment (IDE).
 Eclipse Che is an open-source web based IDE.
 It supports multi-users and wide range of programming languages and frameworks.

 ### Launch Eclipse Che

-Please launch Eclipse Che and create a workspace for the demo application .
+Please launch Eclipse Che and create a workspace for the demo application.
 {% collapsible %}

 Get the Route for Eclipse Che with following command.